privacera/paig/docs/mkdocs/docs/index.md

 **PAIG** (Pronounced similar to *paige* or *payj*) is an open-source project designed to protect Generative AI (GenAI) applications by ensuring security, safety, and observability.
-As the technologies and approaches for writing GenAI applications evolve rapidly, PAIG provides a comprehensive framework to integrate and manage best-of-breed solutions without the need to rewrite applications.
+As the technologies and approaches for writing GenAI applications evolve rapidly, PAIG offers a versatile framework that addresses the latest security and safety challenges and enables the integration of point security and safety solutions without requiring applications to be rewritten.

 ## Overview

-PAIG is an extensible framework designed to implement security and safety in AI applications.
-It supports and integrates seamlessly with a wide range of Large Language Models (LLMs), Vector Databases (VectorDBs), orchestrators, and other AI tools.
-As the usage of GenAI evolves, the need for a robust governance framework becomes increasingly important.
-PAIG addresses this need by providing a comprehensive solution.

 The rapid evolution of technologies and approaches for writing GenAI applications is driving the need for robust security and safety measures.
 New use cases are continually emerging, with users experimenting to discover new